 - right inventory;

 - reporting and campaign analytics;

-While being able to integrate with other software, like the SSP and DMP, its inventory becomes complete and of quality.
-In addition, personalizing the target audience with the data available from a DMP system will enhance general outcomes.
+While integrating with other software, like the SSP and DMP, its inventory becomes complete and of quality, besides, personalizing the target audience with the data available from a DMP system will enhance overall outcomes.

 Also, as we’ve seen before, the DSP has a reporting database in its structure.
 This means all results will be analyzed and stated in a thorough archive inside the platform.
 Besides, analytics are equally included.

-In fact, the DSP works with a method that the highest bidder doesn’t pay exactly what they offered.
-Actually, they pay the second-highest bid plus $0,01.
+The DSP works with a method where the highest bidder doesn’t pay exactly what they offer.
+They spend the second-highest bid plus $0,01.